2020 the Greater Palm Springs Area Housing Market Forecast

 The news is worse for the country’s casino capital.
 Prices in Las Vegas will plunge 20.1% as a plunge in tourism combines with values that were inflated before the pandemic, according to CoreLogic.

-Meanwhile, in San Diego—where the market conditions are considered normal (and Riverside County!)—home prices are forecasted to decline just 1.3% over the next 12 months.
-The firm projected declines of 11.7% in Boston, 9% in Denver, 7.4% in Houston, 6.3% in Los Angeles and 5.9% in New York.
+Meanwhile, in San Diego—where the market conditions are considered normal—home prices are forecasted to decline just 1.3% over the next 12 months.
+CoreLogic home-price forecast: LA County seen off 6.3% in a year.
+OC?
+A 5.2% loss.
+Inland Empire?
+2.4% decline.
+The firm projected declines of 11.7% in Boston, 9% in Denver, 7.4% in Houston and 5.9% in New York.

 What to watch